 Choose your decor carefully.
 I don’t use any glass ornaments or tinsel anywhere in my house, and all the ornaments I use are shatter-proof.
 When we had a real tree I vacuumed the needles under it daily (more on real vs artificial trees below).
-I don’t typically decorate with anything small enough to be carried off or swallowed.
-I generally stay away from flocked items (including trees) as they often may contain toxic chemicals dangerous to pets.
-I don’t use any real plants or berries that can be ingested.
+I don’t typically decorate with anything small enough to be carried off and swallowed.
+I generally stay away from flocked items (including trees) as they often contain toxic chemicals dangerous to pets (and humans honestly).
+I don’t use any real plants or berries that could be ingested.
 I have no lit candles anywhere without supervision.
-I never drape garlands, instead I always wind them around railings.
-And I’m careful about where I place certain types of decoration that might be more tempting to the cats.
+I don’t drape garlands, instead I wind them around railings.
+I try not to let anything ‘dangle’ as that can invite them to play with it.
+And I’m just generally very careful about where I place certain types of decoration that might be more tempting to our curious cats.

 ELEVATE YOUR CHRISTMAS TREE.

 Cats are significantly less interested in Christmas trees if the lowest branches are above their head height.
 Our solution is that we designed and built this Christmas Tree Stand the first year we moved into this house and you guys… IT WORKED!!!!
 Naturally, it didn’t completely stop the cats from being interested in the tree but it went a very long way towards deterring their attention away from the tree (even a real tree).
 In combination with that, I also used my same Cat Training Methods that I used to teach our cats not to go on our food counters to teach them not to jump up on the box and for the most part this did a really great job of keeping the cats away from the tree.
-They did occasionally jump up onto the top of the box, but I’d quickly correct them and none of them ever climbed the tree.
-If you’re very attentive and you correctly them the first time they do it, they’re likely to understand more so than if you let them do it several times before correcting them.
+The first year, they did occasionally jump up onto the top of the box, but I’d quickly correct them and none of them ever climbed the tree.
+If you’re attentive and you correctly them the first time they do it (so they don’t build a history of learning that it’s sometimes ok), they’re more likely to understand that this spot is off limits, rather than if you let them do it several times before correcting them.
 But basically, find creative ways of elevating your tree in a very secure manner.
 You can do this by building a box like we did, or using a really big barrel is another way I’ve seen done beautifully.
 Unfortunately, simply using a tree collar isn’t enough because it’s not high enough.
 It needs to be minimum 2 feet tall with a wide base so that it can’t be tipped over.

 (Side note: simply putting your tree on a table is not the answer because your cat can jump up to the table, and then the situation is actually no different than having the tree on the floor except now the tree has farther to fall.
 Instead it’s best to elevate your tree with a box/surround around the base.)